TypiCMS/Base/README.md

 Projects have categories, projects URLs follows this pattern: /en/projects/category-slug/project-slug

-### Categories

-Categories have many projects.

 ### Tags

-Tags are linked to projects and use the [Selectize](https://brianreavis.github.io/selectize.js/) jQuery plugin.
+Tags are linked to projects and use the [Selectize](https://brianreavis.github.io/selectize.js/) plugin.
-The tags module has many to many polymorphic relations so it could easily be linked to other modules.
+The tags module has many to many polymorphic relations so a tag can be easily linked to any module.

 ### Events